Peter-SB/Minimal-Vs-Controller-API-Article/README.md

 ## Extending Our Minimal CRUD API Functionality

 Now, for demonstrative purposes, let's extend the functionality of our API.
-Now, we would like to add playlists and allow songs to be added to playlists.
+Now we would like to add playlists and allow songs to be added to playlists.
 One of the benefits of using a Minimal APIs approach is that it’s easy to tack on additional functionality without much effort.

 ### Data Structure